crystalchavez99/Angular-Course-Project/README.md

 * Now to create and output the shopping list within the component
   * List ingredients
   * Form to edit ingredients
+* Add navigation with event bind and ngif
+  * use ngIf to load one section at a time